 This activity is especially useful for motivating large groups of people to: (1) elaborate goals and identify concrete actionable work items, and (2) to coordinate and collaborate upon the execution of concrete action items.

-Plan of Action follows the same structure as described in the 1-2-4-All activity in Liberating Structures.
+Plan of Action follows the same structure as described in the 1-2-4-All filtering activity.

 Remote-team advice: This activity works well for remote teams.
 Use the team’s remote communication tool to pair up participants in separate chat rooms, then bring participants together incrementally until the whole group is in the same room again.